 So, what are the benefits of choosing the Garmin Forerunner 245?
 Let's start with activity tracking and training status.
 While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still pretty impressive.
 Some of the sport modes include trail running, treadmill, indoor track, indoor and outdoor cycling, pool swimming, yoga and, elliptical.
 Not to mention that when you're training for a run, you'll have access to insightful performance analytics.
 You can review detailed metrics to better look at how effective your training is with training status, training load, and training effect.

 While the Forerunner 245 has fewer sport modes than the Vivoactive 4, they're still impressive.

-Your altimeter will also come in handy for many of these activities, which tracks floors climbed.
+Your altimeter will also come in handy for many of these activities, which tracks floors climbed and general elevation changes.
 Generally speaking, most people who invest in a fitness smartwatch (or even a more basic activity tracker) are hoping to see how many floors they climbed at the end of the day.
 Ever catch yourself opting for the stairs instead of the elevator?
-It also helps with incline and decline data.

-The other Vivoactive 4 benefits aren't related to fitness.
+The Vivoactive 4 offers additional benefits that aren't related to fitness.

 Ideal running companion

 Garmin Forerunner 245 GPS Running Smartwatch